glynch/owcs-rest-client/README.md

 ## Running locally

-You will need to install `sites-rest-api.jar` and into your maven respository.
+You will need to install `sites-rest-api.jar` into your maven respository.

 For example